baconxavier/baconxavier.github.io/index.md

-Doctorate in Mathematics
+Doctorate in Mathematics (a <a href="https://baconxavier.github.io/pdf/CVgit.pdf" target="_blank">CV</a>)

 ## Research Interest

-Optimal Transport, Calculus of variations, Optimization.
+Optimal transport, calculus of variations, optimization, convex analysis and many others.

 ## Articles and papers